And now Poland: Has Pakistan lost the Kashmir plot at UN already?

 Meanwhile Pakistan's foreign minister Shah Mahmood Qureshi made it clear that it would be wrong on their part to expect the UN to wait for them with a garland.

-Let us not live in a fool's paradise, he told the media at Muzafarabad in Pakistan occupied Kashmir.
+Let us not live in a fool's paradise, he told the media at Muzaffarabad in Pakistan occupied Kashmir.
 He said that the issue may not go Pakistan's way once it reaches the UNSC, with any of the P-5 nations playing spoilsport.
 He also said that the Muslim Ummah may not back Pakistan on Kashmir as India is a bigger market, where many have invested.

 "Mediation on Kashmir not on Trump's table anymore"